Skip to main content

 At the end of 2019, Sinch surveyed 2,300 global consumers to understand their attitudes towards messaging and how they prefer to interact with businesses using messaging.

-One of the most powerful discoveries relates to the banking sector, in particular consumers are open to receiving messages and notifications from banks, but they do not have access to these features or are not aware of them.
-The lesson: In no other industry is there a pent-up demand for messaging functionality compared to financial services.
+One of the most powerful findings concerns the banking industry: consumers in particular are open to receiving messages and notifications from banks, but they either don't have access to these features or aren't aware of them.
+The lesson: in no other industry is there such pent-up demand for messaging features as in financial services.
 Now it's up to industry leaders to exploit this gap.

 Let's review the key research findings: